 There is a basic difference between the amount of digital data we have and the real world in which we apply this data.
 The reason is, that the reality we live in is three-dimensional, and the data is in two-dimensional format – in the form of sheets or screens.
 This fundamental difference limits our capabilities of deriving meaningful insights – even when we have abundant information beamed to us from IoT-connected devices.

 While AR technology is still in its nascent stage, it is set to become standard very soon.
 Using advanced technologies that superimpose images on the physical world, augmented reality has indeed filled this gap.
 According to IDC, global spending on AR/VR products and services is predicted to achieve a 5-year compound growth rate of 77.7% between 2019 and 2023.

 AR technology has the potential to be used in almost every industry – from retail to universities.
 It can completely transform training methodologies, and customer service, design products, and prototypes, and handle the value chain.
 It has the capability to alter the way we learn and observe the world, our interactions, and the decisions we make.

 In this article, we are going to see what augmented reality remote assistance in business means.
 And, we’ll also know how and when best to use it.

 What is Augmented Reality in Business?

-Augmented reality was already in use for decades, but it is yet to unleash its full potential.
+Augmented reality has already been in use for decades, but it has yet to unleash its full potential.
 Basically, AR uses hoards of data to transform images that are cast or superimposed on the physical world.
 You may have come across a few mobile applications that use AR technology.
-However, the delivery is shifting into smart glasses, wearables, and displays.
+However, the delivery is shifting to smart glasses, wearables, and displays.

 Businesses are using augmented reality remote assistance technology to provide solutions to a variety of issues: